Glamping vs camping – which would you choose?

 • You’ll have more freedom to pack up and go whenever you like

-• You can choose your setup
+• You can choose your setup and customise it to your needs

-• It’s cheaper!
-Especially if you’ve already got good gear
+• It’s cheaper, especially if you’ve already got good gear

 • It offers a chance to disconnect from everyday luxuries and tune into your surroundings

-• You have so many more locations to choose from
+• You have so many more locations to choose from across Australia

 The cons